AguaClara/Fluoride_Gravity-DEPRECATED/Spring 2019/Spring 2019 Report.md

 **Figure 2:** A schematic for the gravity-powered system with differences in height generated power.

 Some of the major designs of the model were created by the Spring 2018 team, and focused on deploying float valves to maintain a constant amount of water flowing through the system.
-Since the concentration of the PACl solution remained constant in the stock tank, a calculation of flow rate provided insight into the concentration of PACl actually entering in the system [(Pang, 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).
+Since the concentration of the PACl solution remained constant in the stock tank, a calculation of flow rate provided insight into the concentration of PACl actually entering in the system [(Pang et al., 2018)](https://github.com/AguaClara/Fluoride_Gravity/blob/master/Fall%202018/Fluoride_Grav_Fall2018_Report.md#previous-work).

 The Summer 2018 team furthered the flexibility of the filtration system by including sliders for controlling height differences between different tanks and pipes.
 This provided the ability for teams to adjust the flow rate within the system.